-- Name: Enter a name of the profile. - Description: Enter a description of the profile. - Light: Select from the drop-down menu what kind of Pattern, Speed, Intensity, and Color of the light you want. - Siren: Select from the drop-down menu what kind of Pattern and Intensity of the siren you want. - Start or stop a preview of only the light or siren. - Duration: Set the duration of the activities. - Continuous: Once started, it runs until it's stopped. - Time: Set a specified time for how long the activity will last. - Repetitions: Set how many times the activity should repeat itself. - Priority: Set the priority of an activity to a number between 1 and 10.
+- Name: Enter a name of the profile. - Description: Enter a description of the profile. - Light: Select from the drop-down menu what kind of LED and Pattern you want. - Priority: Set the priority of an activity to a number between 1 and 10.
 Activities with priority numbers higher than 10 can't be removed from the status list.
 There are three activities with higher priority than 10; Maintenance (11), Identify (12), and Health check (13).